 CLOSE SEARCH

-Preference shares are a class of shares within a company that give holders certain advantages or different right over ordinary shareholders.
+Preference shares are a class of shares that give holders certain advantages or different rights over ordinary shareholders.

 Raising capital - companies can issue preference shares to attract a specific type of investor who prioritises fixed income over capital growth.

-Employee incentives - offering employees preference shares can act as a retention tool and reward their loyalty.
+Employee incentives - offering employees preference shares can be a retention tool and reward their loyalty.

 Acquisitions and financing - preference shares can be used in complex finance structures or as part of acquisition deals.

-There are no set rules.
-However, in almost all circumstances investors who will agree to accept preference shares want additional rights which ordinary shareholders will not have.
-Typically examples include :-
+Preference shares are flexible.
+However, in almost all circumstances shareholders who agree to hold preference shares want additional rights which ordinary shareholders will not have.
+Typical rights attaching to preference shares include :-

-Fixed dividend rates, payable before any dividends can be made available for ordinary shareholders.
+Fixed dividend rates, payable before any dividends can be made available for ordinary shareholders or other shareholders.
+The dividend could be paid on a monthly basis.

-Priority over ordinary shareholders if the company goes into liquidation.
+Priority over ordinary shareholders if the company goes into liquidation or the company is wound up.

 Dilution of voting power - issuing preference shares can dilute the voting power of existing ordinary shareholders.